This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 If you don’t have wax paper, you can use parchment paper or cling wrap as well.
 We’re basically looking for a slippery material that’s designed to be non-stick.
 These magical baking tools can work wonders in our art tool boxes as well.
 Just be sure to hide them from any bakers in the house!

 If we’re looking for a barrier, this is a top notch barrier.
 You can’t get more extreme than putting glass between your pencil drawing and the rest of the world.
 While this won’t work for sketchbooks, this is a great choice for any of your special pencil drawings.

 Don’t be shy about framing your art.
 You worked hard on it and it’s beautiful.
 Show if off already!

-All of us go to Ross and buy discount art that was mass produced in a warehouse when we have original pieces of work right in our own shelves.
+All of us go to the store and buy discount art that was mass produced in a warehouse when we have original pieces of work right in our own shelves.

 Or, if you’re like me, you give all of your art to your parents and their house turns into some strange shrine.
 Seriously, people could walk through my parents’ house and see how my art has progressed (or not) over the years.

 When looking for a frame, make sure to get a high quality one with proper UV blocking glass.
 This will not only protect your drawing from smudging, but also from fading in the sunlight as well.
 Win-win!